mlcommons/mlperf_automotive/automotive/2d-object-detection/README.md

 mlcr run-abtf-inference,reference,_v0.5,_accuracy-only --model=ssd  --quiet --device=cpu --implementation=reference --framework=onnxruntime --scenario=SingleStream
 ```

+- Use `--device=gpu` to run on GPU
+- Use `--framework=pytorch` to use the PyTorch framework for running the implementation

 **Native run command:**

 Add the --accuracy flag to run in accuracy mode.

 ```